pypa/flit/doc/cmdline.rst

    or ``none``. ``all`` and ``develop`` install the extras ``test``, ``docs``, and ``dev``.
 Default ``all``.

+.. option:: --extras <extra[,extra,...]>

+   Which named extra features to install dependencies for.
+Specify ``all`` to install all optional dependencies, or a comma-separated list of extras.
+   Default depends on ``--deps``.

 .. option:: --user

    Do a user-local installation.
 This is the default if flit is not in a